-# Media Queries 2+
+# Media Query 2+

 With media queries, developers can adjust the styles of JS applications based on the values or presence of various device characteristics and parameters.